Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 Is allergy shots treatment right for me?

 Allergy shots are most appropriate for patients with IgE-mediated allergic disease — confirmed by skin or blood testing — whose symptoms are not adequately controlled by pharmacotherapy, or who want to reduce long-term medication dependence.
 Indications include allergic rhinitis, allergic conjunctivitis, allergic asthma (when controlled), and Hymenoptera venom hypersensitivity (Cox L et al., J Allergy Clin Immunol 2011;127[1 Suppl]:S1-S55).
-Contraindications include uncontrolled asthma, beta-blocker use, severe cardiovascular disease, and pregnancy initiation.
+Contraindications include uncontrolled asthma, severe cardiovascular disease, and pregnancy initiation.
+Beta-blocker use requires individualized provider review and enhanced informed consent but is not an automatic exclusion.
 The practical assessment involves symptom severity, allergen-testing results, patient lifestyle (can weekly visits be accommodated?), and cost-insurance picture.
 A board-certified allergist is the appropriate person to make the candidacy assessment after reviewing your history and testing results.

 How long does allergy shots treatment take?